wpsimon09/Foo-Bar-Testing/README.md

 ---

 > Happy path

-### Arrange:
-create a new user

-### Act
-make a post request to the server to with the user that was crated
+- make a post request to the ``/`` which will trigger ``store`` function inside LoginRegister controller

-### Assert
-We will check if the server responded with code 200 and if the new user was indeed created in the users table
+  - the post request body will contain what would user enter in the create form
+- we will check if respond has status ``302``
+- we will check if the session has no errors
+- we will check if the function returned redirect to the ``/dashboard``

 > Unhappy path
-### Arrange:
+- make a post request to the ``/`` which will trigger ``store`` function inside LoginRegister controller
+    - the post request body will contain what would user enter in the create form however with some mistakes

+**Not matching passwords**

+- entered password are not matching
+- check if session has error on password

+**Already taken e-mail**

-we will not create a new user nor login one
+- create a new user

-### Act
-make a get request

-### Assert
-We will check if the server responded with code 200 and if the new user was indeed created in the users table
+- in the body of request we will enter email of the previously created user
+- check if session has error on email

+**Empty required field**
+- in the post request body we will pass an empty array
+- check if the session has error on email, password, name

+with this approach we can test every required field at once

+___

 ### As a user I want to create a new FOO so that I can have my FOOS up to date
 ### Happy path